Radiculitis (inflammation of the root of one of the spinal nerves). Inflammation of the nerve roots or radiculitis, how to do it correctly

 • chronic stress;

-• endocrine disorders, hormonal imbalance (obesity, diabetes mellitus);
+• endocrine disorders, hormonal imbalance (obesity, diabetes);

 • injuries (fractures, bruises, sprains);